ahmedalhulaibi/ahmedalhulaibi/src/routes/blog/go-context-misuse.md

 }
 ```

-This avoids the nil pointer exception but still fails to communicate that there is an input expected.
-The method signature is still misleading.
+This avoids the nil pointer exception but the method signature is still misleading readers to believe there are only 2 required inputs.
 In practice, the error will bubble up and likely result in the same error for our users and still cause service disruptions.

 ### Fallback to default value
 At the very least, if `logger` is expected but not found, we could fallback to some default.